kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(2\) The mean attenuation rate over the complete sound propagation path from the aircraft to the microphone must be computed for each one-third octave band from 50 Hz to 10,000 Hz.
 These rates must be used in computing the corrections required in section H36.111(d) of this appendix.

-# part c—noise evaluation and calculation under §36.803
+# part c—noise evaluation and calculation under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.803   Noise evaluation and calculation.|§36.803]]

 ### Section H36.201 Noise Evaluation in EPNdB.

-\(a\) Effective Perceived Noise Level (EPNL), in units of effective perceived noise decibels (EPNdB), shall be used for evaluating noise level values under §36.803 of this part.
+\(a\) Effective Perceived Noise Level (EPNL), in units of effective perceived noise decibels (EPNdB), shall be used for evaluating noise level values under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.803   Noise evaluation and calculation.|§36.803]] of this part.
 Except as provided in paragraph (b) of this section, the procedures in appendix A of Part 36 must be used for computing EPNL. appendix A includes requirements governing determination of noise values, including calculations of:

 \(1\) Perceived noise levels;